ThePhoneBeLinging/EngineBase/README.md

 ## About The Project

+EngineBase is currently based on raylib: https://www.raylib.com, loose coupling does, however, allow us to easily change that.

-The EngineBase provides a range of functionalities designed to facilitate the management and manipulation of graphical elements within an application.
+EngineBase provides a range of functionalities designed to facilitate the management and manipulation of graphical elements within an application.
 At its core, EngineBase allows for the addition of textures and colors, enabling the customization and dynamic rendering of graphical assets.
 Developers can use the addTexture method to incorporate new textures by specifying file paths and categorization indices, while the addHexColor method enables the